-The beauty of a home garden lies in the efficiency of the design states Dennis Sons of Tn Nursery in Tennessee, a leading ground cover supplier and shipper.
+The beauty of a home garden lies in the efficiency of the design, states Dennis Sons of Tn Nursery in Tennessee, a leading ground cover supplier and shipper.
 A gardener will want a maximum return for their efforts.
 If controlling weeds is a priority, then ground covers make an excellent choice.
-There are many beautiful plants to choose from and taming weeds in this way is gratifying work.
+There are many beautiful plants to choose from, and taming weeds in this way is gratifying to work.
 The problems of weeds and soil erosion can be solved simply by planting these lovely flowers.

 Ajuga or bugleweed is a humble plant with a lot to offer.
-This surprising flower grows to about six inches tall.
-Beautiful, delicate sprays of two-lipped flowers in shades of purple, blue, pink and white grow in tall spikes surrounded by leaves that can be smooth or highly textured and gorgeously colored.
+This stunning flower grows to about six inches tall.
+Beautiful, delicate sprays of two-lipped flowers in shades of purple, blue, pink, and white grow in tall spikes surrounded by leaves that can be smooth or highly textured and gorgeously colored.
 Cream and light green leave with a tinge of pink support light pink flowers.
-Most like shade or partial sun and a few enjoy full sun.
+Most like shade or partial sun, and a few enjoy full sun.
 Black Scallop bugleweed is in the latter category with very showy, shiny, deep burgundy leaves.
 Richly hued leaves follow the delicate spring flowers.

 Enjoy your garden more and spend less time weeding by planting these perennial favorites.
 These garden performers require little care except light maintenance and are hardy to zones 3 and 4.

 Look for ground covers at TN Nursery